Frequently Asked Questions

 What is housed in a Presidential Library?

-The papers and records created by a President and his administration, as well as the materials created by a President during his life and career comprise the core holdings of all Presidential Libraries.
+The papers and records created by a President and his administration, as well as the materials created by a President during his life and career, comprise the core holdings.

-Modern Presidential Libraries are also the custodians of the electronic records generated by a Presidential administration in its carrying out of the constitutional, statutory, and ceremonial duties of the Presidency.
+Modern Presidential Libraries are also the custodians of the electronic records generated by a Presidential administration in its carrying out constitutional, statutory, and ceremonial duties of the Presidency.

-Additionally, a Presidential Library contains thousands of artifacts, the objects that document a life and career.
+Additionally, a Presidential Library contains thousands of artifacts from his life, career and presidency.
 Whether a gift from a foreign head of state or a cherished childhood memento, the artifacts provide a unique record of a President's life, in and out of the public eye.

 Where are the materials of Presidents before Herbert Hoover?